-Cofounder of the Urban-Brookings Tax Policy Center, the Center on Nonprofits and Philanthropy, and the Opportunity and Ownership initiative; codirector of Tax Policy and Charities initiative
+Cofounder, Urban-Brookings Tax Policy Center, Center on Nonprofits and Philanthropy, and Opportunity and Ownership initiative; codirector, Tax Policy and Charities initiative

 I love working on public finance issues and seeing their endless application to so many budget, tax, spending, and charitable issues that go well beyond what can be found in any textbook.
 I am drawn to Urban because in my view it leads the nation in so many areas of research—combining its talents for evaluating a broad spectrum of public policy issues, gathering and using related data from a broad range of sources, and integrating research across disparate program areas; and all the while maintaining a truly nonpartisan approach to analysis, a deep culture of respect for each member of the organization, and a strong commitment to serve the public through its work.

 Eugene Steuerle is an Institute fellow and the Richard B. Fischer chair at the Urban Institute.
 Among past positions, he served as deputy assistant secretary of the US Department of the Treasury for Tax Analysis (1987–89), president of the National Tax Association (2001–02), codirector of the Urban-Brookings Tax Policy Center, and chair of the 1999 Technical Panel advising Social Security on its methods and assumptions.
 Between 1984 and 1986 he served as economic coordinator and original organizer of the Treasury’s tax reform effort, which Treasury and White House officials acknowledged would not have moved forward without his leadership.

 Steuerle is the author, coauthor, or coeditor of 16 books, and numerous publications and congressional testimonies, including Dead Men Ruling, Contemporary U.S. Tax Policy (2nd edition), Nonprofits and Business, and Retooling Social Security for the 21st Century.